RhysEJF/radical-alignment/concepts/reality-anchoring.md

 Now add crony beliefs to this confusion.

-Let's say there's a third person in the room—someone with a vested interest in a particular outcome.
+Let's say there's a third person in the room, someone with a vested interest in a particular outcome.
 Maybe they want the company to hire their friend's consulting firm.
 Or maybe they want to avoid accountability for a previous failed experiment.

 This person can exploit the domain confusion to insert their agenda.